getodk/docs/odk1-src/central-submissions.rst

 .. tip::

    This :file:`.zip` is similar to but not exactly the same as the ODK Briefcase output format.
-We will correct this in a release very soon, so that your Briefcase-based tools will work with Central data.
+We will correct this in a release soon, so that your Briefcase-based tools will work with Central data.

 .. _central-submissions-odata: